 Faux wood beams are made from polyurethane foam that has been molded to look like real wood.
-They are a budget friendly and cost-effective alternative to real wood beams, and they are lightweight and easy to install.
+They are super budget friendly and a cost-effective alternative to real wood beams, and they are lightweight and easy to install.
 Faux wood beams come in a range of finishes and colors, and they can be used in coordination with any design style.

 Pitched Ceiling Beam Ideas

-One of the most striking ceiling beam ideas includes adding decorative being beams to a pitched or sloped ceiling.
+One of the most striking ceiling beam ideas includes adding decorative beams to a pitched or sloped ceiling.
 This look gives any room a dramatic, eye-catching look that also gives the appearance of additional height.

+Black ceiling beams might just be my favorite way to style them.
 Black provides a modern, sophisticated look that pairs well with any décor.
 Their bold and impactful look can instantly transform a room from drab to dynamic.
 In general painting ceiling beams black makes the room feel smaller.
 So if you have a low ceiling black may not be the best option for you.
 If you have high ceilings and you want the space to feel more intimate then black might be the best option for you.